By Tim Lambert

 The famous paleontologist Gideon Mantell was born in Lewes.

-At the beginning of the 19th century Lewes a fair-sized town.
+At the beginning of the 19th century, Lewes was a fair-sized town.
 It grew rapidly in the early 19th century.
 However, in the late 19th-century growth slowed and Lewes became less important.

 The railway reached Lewes in 1846.
 The railway meant the end of Lewes as a port as it was now easier to transport goods by train than by water.